Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

-I tested both Slack and Pumble, a rising Slack alternative built for teams who want more freedom, less clutter and better value for their money.
+I tested both Slack and Pumble, a Slack alternative built for teams that want less clutter, fewer limits, and more value for their money.
 I found that the differences go deeper than just the price.

-While Slack leans on its brand and its vast integration network, Pumble quietly delivers features that actually matter — unlimited messaging history, 24/7 support, and a clean, no-nonsense interface — all of this even on the free plan.
+While Slack leans on its brand and its vast integration library, Pumble quietly delivers the most important featuresunlimited message history, 24/7 human support, and a clean, no-nonsense interface — all of this even on the free plan.

-If your team is growing, remote, or just tired of limitations, it might be time to rethink your default.
+If your team is growing, remote, or just tired of limitations, you may want to reconsider your default.

 Here’s how Pumble and Slack really stack up.